frequently asked questions

 When will I receive my order?

 Orders placed before 4:00 pm Mountain Time will generally be shipped the next business day via UPS Ground.
-GoodLight orders ship from warehouses in Pennsylvania and Northern California (using two coastal locations helps minimize transit times and shipping charges).
-As a general rule of thumb, if you live west of the Rocky Mountains, your order will ship from Northern California (zip code 94557); if you live east of the Rocky Mountains, your order will ship from Pennsylvania (zip code 18706).
+GoodLight orders ship from warehouses in Pennsylvania and Nevada (using two coastal locations helps minimize transit times and shipping charges).
+As a general rule of thumb, if you live west of the Rocky Mountains, your order will ship from Nevada (zip code 89431); if you live east of the Rocky Mountains, your order will ship from Pennsylvania (zip code 18706).
 Depending on your location, UPS Ground generally delivers in 1 to 4 business days (this does not include the day it ships).
 This handy map shows UPS Ground transit times.
 Remember, UPS Ground transit times are not guaranteed; neither is our order processing time mentioned above.
 If you need your order by a specific date, contact us.

 What is paraffin?